olab/OLab4/README.md

 ## This repo is in transition from a restrictive vue.js/Entrada-based OLab player codebase to react.js/.Net.
 The transition is expected to be complete in Q1 2021 while two separate feature branches are being reconciled.
-In the meantime, the 'master' branch is stable for trying it out.
+In the meantime, the 'master' branch is stable for demo purposes.
 CMW - 06-Dec-2020

 # Welcome to OLab4